realgud/realgud-ipdb/README.md

 -------------------

 * Have `realgud` and `test-simple` installed.
+* Edit this README.md file.
+(Or rather just make sure that you are in the _directory_ where this file is located).
 * From inside GNU Emacs, evaluate:
 ```lisp
   (compile (format "EMACSLOADPATH=:%s:%s ./autogen.sh" (file-name-directory (locate-library "test-simple.elc")) (file-name-directory (locate-library "realgud.elc"))))